markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Scotland</h3>

-<p>The Scottish Premier League consists of 12 teams and has two of the more popular clubs in the world, Celtic and the Rangers.
-There is a well known and fierce rivalry between the two clubs which helps make the league standout overall.</p>
+The Scottish Premier League consists of 12 teams and has two of the more popular clubs in the world, Celtic and the Rangers.
+There is a well known and fierce rivalry between the two clubs which helps make the league standout overall.

-<p>The cup championship is known as the Scottish Cup and includes professional and junior teams.</p>
+The cup championship is known as the Scottish Cup and includes professional and junior teams.

 <ul>